ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 The first 5 steps are the groundwork/foundation needed to be laid out before you move on to the latter.

+**Mind Reading** - Combining the first 5 steps effectively lets you mind read, really putting yourself into their situation and visualising them performing actions.
+It builds empathy/understanding from their view.

 **Connecting across situations/subplots** - The key idea is to see how subplots or situations connect across time and space, with the key idea being - certain situations tend to play out in certain ways similar to the past.
 So we can connect past situations to the present to understand how the current one unfolds better.

 **Quantification of actions** - the effect of certain actions can be quantified, via numbers.
 Once an effect is assigned numbers, you can do **comparison** (how much is this effect vis-a-vis others by connecting to other numbers) or **modelling** (building a causal chain of effects)